lizgacheru/min_max/README.md

 # min_max
-show min and max postreSQL using an aggregate functions --you can get the min and max from a table by specifying the column --you cna get the min and max from variables entered while calling the function.
+show min and max postreSQL using an aggregate functions --you can get the min and max from a table by specifying the column --you can get the min and max from variables entered while calling the function.